 By Johanna Chelcun, MHS, PA-C and Karen Chelcun Schreiber

-- We’d all like to have a surgeon who is an expert on our disease.
+We’d all like to have a surgeon who is an expert on our disease.
 This may be difficult, though, when the disease is as rare as HDGC.
-Depending on the size and location of the medical center, you may be working with a surgeon who is experienced in performing prophylactic total gastrectomies for HDGC patients, or a surgeon who has not done a TG for preventative reasons before.
+Depending on the size and location of the medical center, you may be working with a surgeon who is experienced in performing total prophylactic gastrectomies for HDGC patients or a surgeon who has not done a TG for preventative reasons before.
 Ask the surgeon what their experience is.
 How many total gastrectomies have they performed?
 How many per year?
 Have any been prophylactic?
 Have any been for patients with the CDH1 mutation?
 What have their patient outcomes been?
 Have there been any complications?
-This may begin to feel like a job interview…in a way, it is!
+This may begin to feel like a job interview, and in a way, it is.

-- Will medical residents or students be involved in the procedure?
+Will medical residents or students be involved in the procedure?
 Some surgeons work with surgeons-in-training or medical students.
-Of course the expert surgeon will be there and in charge at all times, but it may be important to you to know whether there will others involved in your case.
+Of course, the expert surgeon will be there and in charge at all times, but it may be relevant to you to know whether there will others involved in your case.

-NOTE: Pay close attention to the section titled “Materials and Methods”, in particular the following sentence: “Reconstruction was generally performed with a Roux-en-Y reconstruction with a 60 cm Roux limb to prevent bile reflux.”
-This is a critical detail that has a significant impact on quality of life following surgery.
+NOTE: Pay close attention to the section titled “Materials and Methods”, in particular, the following sentence: “Reconstruction was performed with a Roux-en-Y reconstruction with a 60 cm Roux limb to prevent bile reflux.”
+This is a critical detail that has a significant impact on the quality of life following surgery.
 Refer to the HDGC Clinical Guidelines for more details about the surgical procedure.

 - Consider printing this article and the HDGC Clinical Guideline to bring along to your appointment.

 - What is the pre-operative workup?
 What tests do I need to have done before the surgery?
 Most operations include a pre-op workup including blood tests, an EKG, and possibly a chest X-ray.
 Is a bowel preparation required the day before the procedure?